t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 They often provide a cache to improve the overall system performance or, in the case of IoT, shield constrained devices from too many requests.
 They can also translate requests to different RESTful protocols, for instance, as CoAP-HTTP cross-proxies {{?RFC8075}}.

-A forward proxy is an intermediary seleceted by the user agent because of local application or system configuration.
+A forward proxy is an intermediary selected by the user agent because of local application or system configuration.
 It then forwards the request on behalf of the user agent, for instance, when the user agent is restricted by firewall rules or otherwise lacks the capability itself (e.g., a CoAP device contacting an HTTP origin server).

 ~~~~~~~~~~~~~~~~~~~